Llanbister: Facilities

 There is a Victorian pub and bed and breakfast hotel (The Lion Hotel) in the village and a caravan and camping site to the north west of the village, near the former police station.

 There is an area of common land to the east of the village, named Llanbister Common.
 In July 1991 an unlicensed free music festival was held there, which was not well received by the local population, so in summer 1992 manure was spread on the land to make a repeat less likely.
 There is evidence of possible medieval ridge and furrow cultivation on Llanbister Common.

 In 2018 the horror film You Should Have Left was partly filmed at a property near Llanbister, the John Pawson-designed Life House (Tŷ Bywyd) just east of the village.

 Churches

 The village has an Anglican church in the centre, St Cynllo's Parish Church (part of the Church in Wales), parts of which date from around AD 1300.
 It is listed with Cadw as Grade II*.

-There is also a Methodist church on the southern outskirts.